jgolla/Notes/ForgeConf2015.md

 * [Lis Pardi](http://twitter.com/LisPardi)
 * [Slides](http://www.slideshare.net/lispardi/confab-higher-ed-2014-in-defense-of-the-floppy-disk)
 * PhillyChi
-* Icons dont work with out context
+* Icons dont work without context
 * ![Testing](images/forge2015/floppydisc.jpeg)
+* We use metaphors in speech.
+We also use metaphors in icons
+* The hamburger icon has been around since 1981.
+Various contemporary studies show that it is not well understood.

 ## Keynote - Design Everything
 * 4:55pm - 5:55pm Harrison Auditorium